Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 6. Hop Over to the Nearby Beaches

 Arambol beach is at the extreme end of North Goa.
 Apart from Arambol, there are many other beaches in this area.
-Ashwem beach, Mandrem beach and Morjim beach are all located close-by and are all equally unique, beautiful, and have many things to do there.
+Ashwem beach, Mandrem beach and Morjim beach are all located close-by and are all equally unique, beautiful, have many things to do there and are the perfect places to visit near Arambol beach.
 Once you have finished all the things to do in Arambol, head over to these nearby beaches for a good time.
 You can easily walk to them or rent a scooter to get there.

 7. Have Breakfast with a View